cfengine/documentation/reference/promise-types/edit_line/field_edits.markdown

 **Allowed input range**: `.*`

-**Synopsis**: The regular expression used to separate fields in a line
+**Description**: The regular expression used to separate fields in a line

 **Default value:** none